 Article by Alex Gangitano and Margaret Crilley

-Earlier this year, the Enzler Society launched a monthly paint night series for the clients at Catholic Charities’ Youth Transitional Program (YTP), a transitional shelter for college-aged men.
+Earlier this year, the Enzler Society launched a monthly paint night series for the clients at Catholic Charities’ Youth Transitional Program (YTP), a former transitional shelter for college-aged men.
 Paint night is led by local artist and Maryland native, Kasey O’Boyle, who teaches visual art at the Connelly School of the Holy Child in Potomac.

 When approached to lead the sessions on behalf of the Enzler Society, O’Boyle was quick to get involved.